Dancephy/Mixxx-Pioneer-DDJ-SB3/README.md

 # Mixxx-Pioneer-DDJ-SB3
 Mixxx  controller mappings for the Pioneer DDJ SB3

-These files are based on the DDJ-SB2 files that are part of the Mixxx distribution: https://github.com/mixxxdj/mixxx/tree/master/res/controllers, however they where adjusted to work fine with DDJ-SB3
+These files are based on the DDJ-SB2 files that are part of the Mixxx distribution: https://github.com/mixxxdj/mixxx/tree/master/res/controllers, however they were adjusted to work fine with DDJ-SB3

 ## Other branches
 You may want to check the branch [8-hotcues](https://github.com/julia-otran/Mixxx-Pioneer-DDJ-SB3/tree/8-hotcues).
 The difference is the `HOT CUE` pads: Use the pads as hotcues, and pressing shift: